dbarredo/CloudGuest-BulkCreation-ArubaCentral/README.md

-# The Purpose of this Code is to Create a Bulk Guest Account for Aruba Central
+# The Purpose of this code is to create a Bulk Guest Account for Aruba Central